DallasMorningNews/django-chartwerk/README.md

 `CHARTWERK_GITHUB_REPO`

 The name of the repo to save chart templates to.
-Defaults to `chartwerk_chart-templates`.
+Defaults to `"chartwerk_chart-templates"`.

 `CHARTWERK_GITHUB_USER`